sbmeaper/healthkit-mcp-v2/README.md

 # healthki-mcp-v2

 I want to create a mcp server that uses my Apple healthkit data.
 Clients can use it to answer nql about my health data.
 For example, how many steps did I walk last month.
+Or, what what day of the week do i get the most sleep on average last month.

 Key requirements for the mcp server project: